EMERGING MARKETS-Weak copper prices weigh on Chile's peso, Turkish assets extend losses

 "The key question that will set the tone for emerging markets is when the Fed may start cutting interest rates and so far inflation has been sticky, so room to cut interest rates is looking fairly limited for the Fed," said Piotr Matys, senior FX analyst at In Touch Capital Markets.

-The country's state-run oil company PetrobrasPETR4.SA said it approved a new commercial strategy to set diesel and gasoline prices, ditching its previous import parity policy.
+Latin American stocks .MILA00000PUS were down 0.6%, with Chile's benchmark stock index .SPIPSA bucking the trend with a 0.3% advance.

-Meanwhile, Turkey's banking stocks and sovereign dollar bonds slid for a second day amid investor expectations that Erdogan will be able to extend his rule, as well as his unorthodox monetary policy into a third decade.
+Brazil's state-run oil company PetrobrasPETR4.SA said it approved a new commercial strategy to set diesel and gasoline prices, which Mines and Energy Minister Alexandre Silveira believes should help bring down inflation and convince the central bank to lower interest rates.

-The lira TRYTOM=D3 was last at at 19.7175 versus the dollar, inching closer to the record low of 19.80 low hit in March.
+Meanwhile, Turkey's market rout deepened amid investor expectations that Erdogan will be able to extend his rule - and his unorthodox economic policies - into a third decade.

-Elsewhere, South Africa's unemployment rate rose in the first quarter after declining for four consecutive quarters last year, data showed, as the country reeled from record power cuts.
+The lira TRYTOM=D3, TRY= was on track to set a fresh closing record low, last trading at 19.74 per dollar.

 Stock indexes